+Visit our Routes & resources page to check out popular routes to campus and tips on planning your own route.
 Once you decide on a route, test it out!
-Try your new route on a weekend when there’s less traffic.
 Ask a friend or co-worker to ride with you, or get help from a Bike Buddy.

 Step 3: Know where to park your bike